open-sdg/open-sdg/docs/configuration.md

 ### frontpage_introduction_banner

 _Optional_: This setting adds a banner to your site's homepage, in order to introduce your users to your site.
+This setting is used in both the `frontpage` and `frontpage-alt` layouts.
 To add a banner update the `_config.yml` file with these settings:

 ```yaml
 frontpage_introduction_banner: